ShinWonJune/Biofit/README.md

 # C&S Project 2025 - Team G

+HaruFit
+Smart Daily Routines based on personal data

-This repository is a collection of prerequisites and guidance for team project activities.
+*This repository is a collection of prerequisites and guidance for team project activities.

-The contents of this `README.md` are always available on GitHub and can be edited.

 ## Directory Structure